 When mobile ads first hit the market, the online format was simply slapped onto the smartphone.
 Since the beginning, standard banner ads have been king – placed haphazardly on every screen of an app and each page of the mobile Web.
 This year will be the year advertisers start to pay as much attention to where and how an ad is placed as they do to the number of impressions and clicks.

-We’re going to start seeing more and more large, engaging ads delivered as interstitials – placed at natural transition points in content.
+We’re going to start seeing more and more large, engaging ads delivered as interstitials – placed at natural transition points in the content.
 The actual ads are evolving too.
 Rich media will become common.
 Video ads will also grow dramatically, which will come as no surprise to any Angry Bird-er who experienced video ads this holiday season.

 3. Regional and local ads will become commonplace – but hyperlocal ads will wait until 2012

 Local was the mobile buzzword of 2010 – and it’s not going away any time soon.
 Throughout the year, local and regional ads are going to be popping up more frequently.
 BIA/Kelsey predicts location-targeted ads will grow from $400 million in 2010 to over $2 billion by 2014.
-Scale is driving better opportunities for targeting, and more advertisers are taking advantage.
+The scale is driving better opportunities for targeting, and more advertisers are taking advantage.

 But even though the climate is ripe for local, you shouldn’t expect an onslaught of hyperlocal ads.
 Yes, you’ll start seeing more ads for the Best Buy near you.
 But you won’t be overwhelmed with ads for the pizza place downstairs quite yet.